 This process may also take some time, depending on the size of your video file.

 Step 2: Edit Your Videos

 - Title. this is the name of a video, it gives customers a brief explanation of the video.

 - Publisher (Optional).
-This is "Who" created the video.
+This field will let customers know who created the video.

 - Description.
 This is displayed on a video's page and helps customers understand what the video represents.

 - Tags (Optional).
 A tag is a keyword that helps your customers identify a video.

 - Upload a Thumbnail (Optional).
 The thumbnail is the image that will be displayed on your listing card.
 A thumbnail is automatically generated during the encoding of a video.
 If desired, a custom thumbnail of your choice can be uploaded.

 - Upload Preview video (Optional).
 The Preview will be shown to customers who have not rented or subscribed to your video.

 - Attach a file to your video listing if you need to.